 Determining A Customer’s Emotional State

 It goes beyond hearing customers rant over the phone about how unsatisfied they are.
-You can only successfully perceive your customer’s mood/emotional state when you attend to them in an attentive manner.
+You can only successfully perceive your customer’s mood/emotional state when you attentively attend to them.
 During the conversation, you will be able to decipher what is said and unsaid.
 Most importantly, you won’t treat a frustrated customer the same way you’ll handle an unsatisfied one.
-A customer service personnel can respond by saying something like, “I understand that you are currently displeased with the issues you are experiencing and we appologise….”.
+A customer service personnel can respond by saying something like, “I understand that you are currently displeased with the issues you are experiencing and we apologise….”.

 Actively listening to customers is another way attentiveness in customer service is saving all types of businesses.
 This communication technique involves you listening to another party without interrupting or trying to justify your brand’s actions.
 It is processing all you have heard, interpreting without any form of distortions, and producing the right response to such a situation.
 You can only respond appropriately to inquiries or complaints and give helpful information when you are aware of what they are angry or inquiring about.
 To be on top of your game as a brand, you must also engage in active social listening.
 Monitor your brand mentions as well as that of your competitors to know what customers are saying about you in real-time.

 Engaging Angry Customers in Productive Conversations

 Getting an angry customer to calm down should actually be a skill in itself.
 Obviously, customers aren’t always right and in some cases, they could be mad at a situation they got themselves into, which shouldn’t be your problem.
 However, they have placed you in that space as a go-to person when things go wrong; the least you can do is to get them to listen to you and make better decisions in future.
 Your conversation with an angry person will hardly ever be productive; for this reason, you should initially talk them into a neutral state where they’ll be willing to learn.